- Get/Validate a Library Card

 Helpful Hints:

-When scanning one page at a time, orient the top of the page up.
+When scanning one page at a time, orient the tip of the page up.

-When scanning two pages at a time, orient the top of the page to the left
+When scanning two pages at a time, orient the tip of the page to the left.

 Reserve books are items whose status, at the request of a faculty member, is temporarily changed from circulating to non-circulating.
 The rationale behind this change is to ensure that all members of a class have access to the book, and that its use is not monopolized by the one person who has checked it out.
 Reserve books are located on the two ranges of shelving immediately outside the Librarian’s office.
 They are arranged alphabetically by instructor’s name, then by course number.
 Items on Reserve are designated “Library Use Only” and may not be checked out.